Listen to the Podcast

 When you are looking at the positions and you are out of a position, there is a few thought processes that go through your mind.
 You start looking at what’s moving.
 You start thinking about the conditions of the market.
 You might actually also look at your profit potential: How much can you make so that you could buy that next thing? or what is it that you need to save for?
 So you look at profit potential: What’s moving the conditions of the market?

 You will probably start wondering looking at stocks and then about your time.
 Time meaning: When you should get in?
-When should you purchase a certain stock?
-When should you execute the trade, should you do it during the day, during the afternoon, maybe tomorrow? and then you’ll look back and you’ll say what does the market look like? what is moving? are there other things that are moving?
+When should you purchase a specific stock?
+When should you execute the trade, should you do it during the day, during the afternoon, maybe tomorrow?
+And then you’ll look back, and you’ll say what does the market look like?
+What is moving?
+Are there other things that are moving?

 This is the thought process that you look at and a lot of people look at.
 This is what I used to look at a lot more when I got into the market, it was a lot of things like this: what is moving? the conditions, the profits, the stocks and then the time: when to get in and so forth because I am sitting out.
 I am sitting on the sidelines and I have this bucket full of cash ready to invest because I’m looking to take my money and either duplicate it, quadruple it and make a certain percentage on that money.
 That is what I’m looking to do.
 When you are sitting on the sidelines you are starting to think about these things.

 Being in a position